Business Contracts Office

 - ABC Company should indemnify (hold harmless) UTSA from any third party claim that software infringes an intellectual property right.

 Receiving both these two protections is reasonable and fair.
-If a company is selling a product, the company should warrant that it has the right to sell it, and it should defend the buyer against claims that state otherwise.
+If a company is selling a product, the company should warrant that it has the right to sell it, and it should defend the Procurement Specialist against claims that state otherwise.

 In the above example, assume Widget International Co. claims that the software is actually theirs and charges UTSA with infringing Widget International’s intellectual property rights.
 If UTSA only has the basic warranty in its contract, UTSA may be able to sue ABC Company for breach, but UTSA will be left to its own devices to defend itself against Widget International.
 Although UTSA may prevail against both companies, UTSA is fighting two fronts in this instance.
 If UTSA receives both the warranty and the indemnity, however, UTSA is battling neither.
 With the indemnity protection, ABC Company must protect and defend UTSA from Widget International’s claims.